sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) Here both the inputs are 1 in binary, as they are connected to the battery (5V is 1 in binary).
-So the output of OR gate will be 1 in binary.

-b) Here both the inputs are 1 in binary, as they are connected to the battery (5V is 1 in binary).
-So the output of OR gate will be 1 in binary.

-c) Here both the inputs are 1 in binary, as they are connected to the battery (5V is 1 in binary).
-So the output of OR gate will be 1 in binary.

-d) Here both the inputs are 1 in binary, as they are connected to the battery (5V is 1 in binary).
+Here both the inputs are 1 in binary, as they are connected to the battery (5V is 1 in binary).
 So the output of OR gate will be 1 in binary.

 ---
 ---